 - Name.
 This will be used in the

 _sourceCategorymetadata field that Sumo Logic will apply to the data you send from CSE to Sumo Logic.

 - Data Stream.
 Select one of the following options:

 - Raw.
 CSE will send raw messages to the Sumo Logic platform.

 - Record.
 CSE will send Records to the Sumo Logic platform.

 - Signals.
 CSE will send Signals to the Sumo Logic platform.

 - Index URL.
-Enter the URL for the HTTP Source you created in Step 1.
+Enter the URL for the HTTP Source you created above.

 - Filter Expression.
 (Optional) If you enter a filter expression, only data that matches the expression will be sent to the specified HTTP Source.
 Filtering is most useful when you're forwarding Records (as opposed to raw messages or Signals.
 To filter Records, you can use any of the functions supported in rule expressions.
 For more information, see CSE Rules Syntax.

 - Click Create.